emilianvrd/Maneuvers/# Fighting moves.md

 1 action\
 You try to twist your opponent's weapon out of their grip.
 Make a Strike.
 On a success, the target also loses their grip on a weapon they are holding.

+### Earth Spike
+Earth, Nature, Spell\
+1 action\
+You cause a spike to rise from the ground to impale a foe.
+A foe within 20m of you must make a Dexterity saving throw or take 1d4 piercing damage and be grappled by the spike until the start of its next turn as the spike impales the target.

 ### Encouraging words
 Buff\
 1 action\